mateq2005/rice-and-spice/README.md

-# Rice and Spice Kitchen 🍚🌶️
+# Rice and Spice 🍚🌶️

 ## Description
 - Welcome to Rice and Spice Kitchen, your online destination for a delightful journey through the flavors of Asian cuisine!